srishtidoi/games-on-graphs/README.md

 # Games on Graphs
-Simulating regular and voluntary prisoner's dilemma on different network topologies
+Simulating prisoner's dilemma on different network topologies and creating models with (public) information asymmetry in order to promote cooperation among agents.